Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Conclusion

 We presented a new framework for computing linguistic distance based on modality-matched representations.
 Our novel, structure-aware methods for geography (speaker distributions), genealogy (hyperbolic embeddings), and typology (latent feature islands) were designed to better capture the unique characteristics of each linguistic signal.

 Our experiments confirm that the utility of these representations is fundamentally task-dependent--no single metric is optimal for all scenarios.
 This finding reframes our contribution as a flexible toolkit for cross-lingual research, empowering practitioners to choose the most suitable distance metric for their specific application.
-As a general alternative, we proposed a composite distance that averages these signals.
-While this score provides a strong, general-purpose baseline that improves over URIEL+ on a majority of the tasks we tested, its under-performance on some tasks highlights that a simple, unweighted average can obscure the most important modality for certain applications, reinforcing the need for our flexible, task-aware toolkit.
-To encourage community participation, we release all our code for more principled investigations into linguistic distance: \url{https://anonymous.4open.science/r/language-representations}.
+As a general alternative, we propose a composite distance that averages these signals.
+While this score provides a strong, general-purpose baseline that improves over \uriel{+} on a majority of the tasks we tested, its sub-optimal performance on some tasks highlights that aggregation trades task-specific optimality for broad applicability.
+To encourage community participation, we release all our code for more principled investigations into linguistic distance: \url{https://github.com/Swithord/urielplus-modality-matters}.